black98fxstc/boinc-client-docker/README.md

 The user doesn't need any special priveleges but the directory must exist and be owned by the user.
 You can use any IP address and port you want, but this does not expose it to the Internet, which you probably want.
 You can find the rpc passwrd in /srv/boinc/client/gui_rpc_auth.cfg.
 You can adjust the number of cpus.
-Frankly I don't understand how boinc or docker does it's usage calculations so I just give it half for now.
+Frankly I don't understand how boinc or docker does it's usage calculations.
+If you give it half the number of real cpus and then tell the client to use 50%, then it does what you want, each process runs at full speed.
 This version automatically applies security updates to the OS but does not update boinc itself.

 Put this (suitably modified) into your compose.yaml file